Longines Automatic Cal.22A 14ct 1952

 High Quality Hardwood Presentation Box Included

-New Brown ‘Croc’ Strap and Gold Plated Buckle
+New Brown Crocodile Strap and Plain Gold Plated Buckle

 VGWL Lifetime Authenticity Guarantee